 Step 5: Go to the DMV and get a license

 Once you have the DMV’s removal letter in your possession, you can go to the DMV to apply for a full reinstatement of your driving privileges.
 You should bring the original removal letter with you when you show up at the DMV branch.

 Step 6: Have the IID removed

-After the DMV reinstates your full driving privileges, you can get the IID removed.
-But you may not remove the device yourselves.
+After the DMV reinstates your full driving privileges, only then can you get the IID removed.
+Though you may not remove the device yourself.
 You must go to the company that originally installed it.

-You may be able to cancel your SR22 insurance.
-But this is only if your DUI did not result in an accident.
+You may be able to cancel your SR22 insurance if it was your first offense, you were not under 21 at the time, and there was no accident.
 Otherwise, it is mandatory that you have SR22 for at least 3 years.
-You should contact your attorney to check whether you need to keep SR22 insurance in your particular case.3
+Contact your attorney to check whether you need to keep SR22 insurance in your particular case.5

 Michael Becker has over a quarter-century's worth of experience as an attorney and more than 100 trials under his belt.
 He is a sought-after legal commentator and is licensed to practice law in Colorado, Nevada, California, and Florida.